Oxsomi/core3/docs/OxC3_tool.md

   - Specifies the file format that has to be converted from / to.
 It doesn't detect this from file because this allows you to supply .bin files or other custom extensions.
 - `-input <inputPath>`: Input file/folder (relative)
   - Specifies the input path.
 This is relative to the current working directory.
 You can provide an absolute path, but this will have to be located inside the current working directory.
 Otherwise you'll get an unauthorized error.
 Depending on the format, this can be either a file or a folder.
 Which will have to be one of the supported types.
 This format is detected based on the magic number or file extension (if magic number isn't applicable).
+- `-input2 <inputPath>`: Second input; useful when only two input arguments are needed.
 - `-output <outputPath`>: Output file/folder (relative)
   - See -input.
 - `-aes <key>`: Encryption key (32-byte hex)